 On May 24, 2024, a Public Notice was published in the Honolulu Star-Advertiser and posted to HHFDC's website at http://hawaii.gov/dbedt/hhfdc, inviting the public to comment on the proposed amendment to the PY2023 AAP.
 The Public Notice and Draft Substantial Amendment No. 2 were also sent to public libraries to provide public access to these documents.
-Public comments will be accepted through May 29, 2024.
+Public comments were accepted through May 29, 2024.
+No comments were received.